Woman wearing non-slip shoes on the snow.

 Add a Mixture of Rubber Glue and Salt

-A mixture of rubber glue and salt can make your shoes slip-resistant.
 This mixture is made to give the outsoles an extra grip.
-To make the mixture, mix equal parts of rubber glue and salt.
+Mix equal parts of rubber glue and salt.
 Then, spread the mixture evenly on your outsoles and let them dry.

 Make Grooves in Your Soles